TAnderson2023/drivers-and-software/README.md

 # drivers-and-software

-A repo containing all of my drivers and software for strange and\or legacy periferals, as well as unsupported use case for standard peripherals and hardware
+A repo containing all of my drivers and software for strange and\or legacy peripherals, as well as unsupported use case for standard peripherals and hardware